-The «The Magical Number Seven» describes the very limited capacity of human short-term memory.
-This is biologically determined and cannot be increased by training.
-A person is thus able to retain 6 to 7 chunks of information in their memory for a short period of time after seeing them briefly once.
-A short-term memory that can store 8 objects would already be above average.
-In people with cognitive disabilities, it is short-term memory that is particularly affected – they can rarely remember more than 3 objects.
+The «Magical Number Seven» describes the very limited capacity of human short-term memory.
+It is biologically determined and can hardly be increased by training.
+Most people are able to remember about 7 units of information for a short time after seeing or hearing it.
+A short-term memory that could hold 8 items would be above average.
+For people with cognitive disabilities, short-term memory is particularly impaired - they can rarely remember more than 4 objects.

 Origin